Government Agencies’ Duty to Assist and Cooperate in Inquiries

 Trent Glover SC, 11 St James Hall; Adjunct Professor, James Cook University

-Trent Glover is one of Australia’s leading public law barristers.
-He has a diverse practice comprising public law litigation, regulatory litigation and advising and appears regularly in the Federal Court, and State and Territory Supreme Courts at appellate level and first instance around Australia.
+Trent is one of Australia’s leading public law barristers.
+He is also an Adjunct Professor of Law in the College of Business, Law and Governance at James Cook University.
+Trent has a diverse practice, concentrating primarily on public law litigation, regulatory litigation and advising.
+He appears regularly in the Federal Court, and State and Territory Supreme Courts at appellate level and first instance around Australia.
 Much of his practice comprises complex and sensitive litigation that is the focus of media attention and parliamentary scrutiny.
-Trent is listed in Doyle's Guide as a leading Australian administrative and public law barrister.
-Trent is currently the Chair of the NSW Bar Association’s Human Rights Committee and is a member of the Inquests and Inquiries Committee, and a legal officer in the Royal Australian Navy.
+Trent has extensive experience in Royal Commissions and commissions of inquiry including as Counsel Assisting the Royal Commission into National Natural Disaster Arrangements (also known as the Bushfires Royal Commission), and appearing recently for the State of New South Wales in the Disability Royal Commission and the Commonwealth of Australia in the Robodebt Royal Commission.
+He was recently appointed the first Counsel Assisting the Inspector of the National Anti-Corruption Commission.
+Trent is currently the Chair of the NSW Bar Association’s Human Rights Committee.
+He formerly served as a member of the Inquests and Inquiries Committee and on a professional conduct committee.

 This seminar is part of a series